LLM International Commercial and Business Law

 Depending on your module choices, you will have around 8 contact hours per week.

 Your module organiser will provide you with a list of compulsory and optional further reading material in advance of each class.
 This means that you can fully prepare for your small group meetings, having identified areas for further discussion.
-We advise at least 8 hours preparation per week for each of your modules.
+We advise at least 10 to 15 hours preparation per week for each of your modules.

-You will develop accuracy and precision in your written work, and You will become well versed in time management, graduating as someone who is highly organised and confident in self-directed study.
+You will develop accuracy and precision in your written work, and you’ll become well versed in time management, graduating as someone who is highly organised and confident in self-directed study.

 To make sure you get the most from your studies and to help you reach your full potential, you will have an Academic Adviser who will help you through the year.